xoxovo/xoxovo/README.md

 ## A little more about me...

 My name is Edward.
 I'm a web and app developer who loves building ideas and projects.
 I place a deep interest and actively contribute to the open source ecosystem.
 Recently, I've picked up a passion for producing technical articles and creating content that are truly beneficial to other developers.
-You can find some of my works on [My Blog](https://xoxovo.eu.org/).
+You can find some of my works on my [Blog](https://xoxovo.eu.org/).

 I'm highly sociable, so feel free to DM or ask me any question anywhere I exist on the internet.
 Just don't say "Hi", alone. :)